sumn2u/learn-javascript/en/conditional/else.md

 ---
 # Else

-There is also an `else` clause that will be applied when the first condition isn’t true.
+There is also an `else` clause that will be applied when the first condition isn’t `true`.
 This is very powerful if you want to react to any value, but single out one in particular for special treatment.

 ```javascript
 let umbrellaMandatory;